dina-web-nrm/dina-collections/packages/models/src/specimenService/taxonInformation/description.md

 The purpose of this concept is:

 * To keep information of the currently accepted name for an individual
-* To keep information that is specific to type specimens (e.g. type status, typified name)
+* To keep information that is specific to type specimens (e.g. type status and typified name)
 * To accommodate taxon-related legacy data that do not fit into taxon in the taxonomyService or into determination

 The data model is flexible, and it is possible to treat a locally accepted name for a specimen as a determination.
 One might then ask if there are cases when this should not be done?
 In principle, you should not use determination *if you cannot assume that the taxon name properly represents an original determination, and if it is impossible to assess whether that is the case*.